SEALANTS: AN EFFECTIVE WAY TO PREVENT TOOTH DECAY

 FAQs:

-The placement of sealants is not a hurtful process at all.
-In this process, the dentists usually clean the teeth and place gel over the chewing surfaces for a few seconds.
-After that, the dentists rinse and dry the teeth, then the sealant is painted on the affected teeth.
-The dentists also shine a UV light on the teeth in order to harden the sealant, which allows it to make a protective shield.
-In this way, it prevents the accumulation of cavities in the pits and grooves of tooth surfaces.
+The placement of sealants is not a painful process at all.
+During the procedure, the dentist typically cleans the teeth and applies a special gel to the chewing surfaces for a few seconds.
+Afterward, the gel is rinsed off and the teeth are dried.
+Then, the sealant is carefully painted onto the affected teeth.
+A UV light is used to harden the sealant, forming a protective shield.
+This barrier helps prevent cavities from forming in the pits and grooves of the tooth surfaces.

-Sealants are only applied to the posterior teeth, mostly on molars and premolars; that’s why they are not visible when a child or adult smiles.
-Moreover, they have a very thin covering and fill the grooves and pits of back teeth, and people do not feel any difference in their teeth’ functionality after getting sealants.
-However, during the application process, people might feel a slight discomfort or pressure, but they fade away on their own within a few days.
+Sealants are only applied to the posterior teeth, primarily the molars and premolars.
+That’s why they are not visible when a child or adult smiles.
+Additionally, sealants form a very thin coating that fills the grooves and pits of the back teeth.
+Most people do not notice any difference in the functionality of their teeth after sealant application.
+However, during the procedure, some individuals may experience slight discomfort or pressure, but these sensations typically subside on their own within a few days.

-Sealants do not exert any significant change in the form and function of the tooth.
-Although in the beginning, a person can feel a slight pressure on the back teeth, this feeling goes away within a few days after the application of sealants.
-After the sealants take up the tooth’s shape, they feel like just normal teeth, enabling a person to chew, speak, and smile without any hesitation or hindrance.
+Sealants do not cause any significant changes to the form or function of the teeth.
+Although a person may feel slight pressure on the back teeth initially, this sensation typically fades within a few days after sealant application.
+Once the sealants conform to the shape of the teeth, they feel just like natural teeth—allowing a person to chew, speak, and smile without any discomfort or difficulty.